Go Your Own Way: Certifications

-Go Your Own Way has also been used as a song for the ad campaign for Isuzu Utes in Australia since 2019 to boost sales for the Isuzu MU-X and Isuzu D-Max in that market.

 Other versions

+The Cranberries released their rendition of "Go Your Own Way" on The Complete Sessions release of To The Faithful Departed in 2002.

-Wilson Phillips recorded a cover of "Go Your Own Way" for their 2004 reunion cover songs album California.
+Wilson Phillips recorded a new version of "Go Your Own Way" for their 2004 reunion album California.
 The song peaked at number 13 on the Billboard Adult Contemporary chart.
 In New Zealand, "Go Your Own Way" topped the country's adult contemporary radio chart for several weeks.

 In 2011, Lea Michele of the American musical comedy drama Glee sang the song on season two's "Rumours" episode.
-This cover would go on to peak at No. 51 in the UK.

-A year later, in 2012, the American singer-songwriter Lissie also charted with her cover.
+This cover would go on to peak at No. 45 in USA and 51 in the UK.
+A year later, in 2012, the American singer-songwriter Lissie charted with her version.
 This rendition was included on the Nicholas Sparks movie soundtrack for Safe Haven.

 In 2022, Ben Platt and Aly & AJ performed the song on the former's Reverie Tour and during the Disneyland portions on the 2023 edition of Dick Clark's New Year's Rockin' Eve.

+After a 2024 PayPal commercial with Will Ferrell singing a slightly revised version of Fleetwood Mac's "Everywhere" a 2025 ad campaign starring Ferrell used an altered version of "Go Your Own Way", with the words "Pay your own way".